mehreenkabir/privacy-by-design-analytics/README.md

 ## Project Structure

-Privacy-by-Design-Analytics/
-├── scripts/ # All Python scripts for processing │
-├── data_collection.py # Generates fake data │
-├── data_anonymization.py # Hashes and minimizes personal fields │
+## Project Structure

+The project is organized into several logical components:

+- `scripts/` contains all the Python scripts:
+  - `data_collection.py`: generates synthetic user data
+  - `data_anonymization.py`: applies hashing and minimization to protect PII
-├── differential_privacy.py# Adds noise to birth year │
+  - `differential_privacy.py`: injects noise to the birth year for statistical privacy
-└── access_control.py # Simulated role-based data access
-├── data/ # Generated CSVs (raw, anonymized, and with noise) ├── logs/ # Timestamped audit log
-├── compliance/ # Compliance report in markdown
-├── requirements.txt # Python dependencies
-└── README.md # Project overview
+  - `access_control.py`: simulates role-based access for different data consumers

+- `data/` holds all generated CSVs, including raw and anonymized versions.

+- `logs/` stores audit logs with timestamps to track all data operations.

+- `compliance/` contains a written compliance report documenting privacy measures taken.

+- `requirements.txt` lists the Python dependencies required to run the project.

+- `README.md` provides a detailed overview of the project and its structure.

 ---